Showcasing exceptional student research and development

 Selection for participation will involve two stages.
-First, by November 1, 2013, a faculty sponsor must express an interest in participating in the iConference Social Media Expo on behalf of their students with a one page Letter of Interest.
+First, by October 15, 2014, a faculty sponsor must express an interest in participating in the iConference Social Media Expo on behalf of their students with a one page Letter of Interest.
 See template Letter of Interest below.
 Second, by December 15, 2013, final projects will be submitted for consideration in the form of 4 page abstracts and a 3-5 minute video.

 A panel of reviewers in the iSchool community will select the best student projects to be invited to present at the iConference Social Media Expo.
 Selection will be based on four criteria: clarity of the expressed need or opportunity; creativity in approach; evidence that both social and technological sciences contribute to the solution; and completeness of the project.
 Participating iSchools will receive a grant of $3,000 to cover an estimated 50 percent of the cost for their selected team to attend the iConference, with the expectation the school will cover the remaining costs.
 The iConference Social Media Expo is only open to student teams from member-institutions of the iSchools organization.
-Although we seek to involve a representative team from many iSchools as possible, this year’s final selections will be made based on each project’s merit.
+Although we seek to involve a representative team from as many iSchools as possible, final selections will be made based on each project’s merit.
 More than one group may be selected from a given school if so warranted by the quality of submissions.

-- December 16, 2013: Student groups are notified if they are invited to participate in the iConference Social Media Expo.
+- January 15, 2015: Student groups are notified if they are invited to participate in the iConference Social Media Expo.

-- March 4-7, 2014: iConference Social Media Expo 2014 at the iConference in Berlin, Germany.
+- March 24-27, 2015: iConference Social Media Expo 2015 at the iConference in Newport Beach, California, USA.

 We expect projects may incorporate user research, design, prototyping, and/or system evaluation around topics such as: